kovidgoyal/calibre/manual/customize.rst

 <https://www.mobileread.com/forums/forumdisplay.php?f=166>`__ and then I will
 make your theme available via calibre's builtin icon theme system.

+As of calibre 6, you can have custom icons for light and dark mode.
+Simply create two versions of the icon and name the files with the suffix ``-for-dark-theme`` and ``-for-light-theme``.
+For example, ``modified-for-dark-theme.png`` and ``modified-for-light-theme.png``.
+Then calibre will automatically use the appropriate icon based on the current theme.

 Customizing calibre with plugins
 --------------------------------